Powerlearnproject/se-assignment-day-2-git-and-github-Samiclon/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16128462&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
-_ANSWER_
+**ANSWER**

-Version control is a system that helps manage changes to software code over time. e.g tracking changes
+1. Version control is a system that helps manage changes to software code over time. e.g tracking changes

-Ease of use: GitHub provides an intuitive interface that makes it easy for developers to manage their code repositories.
+2. Ease of use: GitHub provides an intuitive interface that makes it easy for developers to manage their code repositories.

-Change Tracking is one way version control helps maintain project integrity as every change made to the code is recorded.
+3. Change Tracking is one way version control helps maintain project integrity as every change made to the code is recorded.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-ANSWER
+**ANSWER**

+**1.**

-1) Sign in to GitHub
+i) Sign in to GitHub

-2) In the upper-right corner of the page, click the + icon and select New Repository.
+ii) In the upper-right corner of the page, click the + icon and select New Repository.

-3) Enter the repository detail
+ii) Enter the repository detail

-4) Initialize the Repository
+iv) Initialize the Repository

-5) then create a Repository

-6) Clone the Repository
+v) Click the create repository button

+vi) Clone the Repository. i.e click the code button and copy the URL

-The decisions include:
+**2.** The decisions include:

 Choose a name for the Repository